 - An Earth girl is also substituted for a female Gorean leader in Kajira of Gor.

 - The Doctor Who New Adventures book Death and Diplomacy takes this a step further: even the real leader thinks that the decoy is the one in charge.
 Confusing things further, his people have set up a cunning double bluff where he's officially the leader, meaning that everyone assumes he's the decoy, and the "minor official" he consults with (the actual decoy) is the real leader.
 (In theory.
 When he learns the truth, the swiftness with which his people accept it leads him to suspect that maybe they all knew apart from him all along.)
 Complicated double-dealing and duplicity are this race's hat.

 - In the BattleTech Expanded Universe, several novels detail uses of decoys for a variety of leaders: Jenna Clay subbing for Melissa Steiner is the most straightforward of these, but Hanse Davion and Thomas Marik both had doubles.
 Hanse's double was a plot by Maximilian Liao to take control of the Federated Suns, but Thomas Marik's double was a plot by ...
 Thomas Marik.

 Live Action TV

-- One time on 24 when CTU was invaded by bad guys they asked "who's in charge?"
+- One time when CTU was invaded by bad guys they asked "who's in charge?"
 One guy (who wasn't in charge, but was in love with the woman who was in charge) stood up and said "I am," so they shot him.

 - This was the case of the first season's Big Bad, Victor Drazen.
 Before the events of the series Jack led a team to assassinate him, but wound up killing one of these instead (IDW's comic prequel, Nightfall also shows this in more detail).